mmcc007/todo/README.md

 This will confirm that the local `dev` is committed locally and as a precaution it confirms that no push is required from the local `dev` to the remote `dev`.
 Then it will merge the remote `dev` to the remote `master`.
-This will trigger the build server to promote the build used in beta testing to a release in both stores.
+This will trigger the build server to promote each build used in beta testing to a release in both stores.
-The remote `master` now contains the most current code.
+The remote `master` now contains the most current code (the code used in the build that went thru beta testing).
 A rebuild of the beta-tested build is not required.

+# Issues and Pull Requests
+There are several possibilities for improvement.
+So feedback is welcome.

 # Todo example